A solid debt recovery strategy is crucial for banks. As a one-off, a defaulted loan at a bank is not ideal, but it is usually a tolerable loss.

 Litigation involves getting legal advice before going to court and litigating the non-performing debt, maybe years later before a jury.

 Online arbitration is an alternative that allows both parties to present their sides of the argument to an arbitrator expeditiously.

 Opening an arbitration case with Ejudicate’s 100 percent online platform is easy and is broken down into six easy steps.

-The arbitrator, an impartial expert, after examining both sides and any supporting documentation uploaded to the arbitrator, is able to quickly decide what the defendant is required to pay and that arbitrator is able to issue an award quickly and efficiently.
+The arbitrator, an impartial expert, after examining both sides and any supporting documentation uploaded to the arbitrator, is able to decide what the defendant is required to pay.
+That arbitrator can issue an award quickly and efficiently.

-Once the award has been issued, a bank can go to court to have it confirmed as a court judgment if the award (and a looming judgment) is not enough impetus for a defendant to settle.
+Once the award has been issued, a bank can go to court to confirm it as a court judgment if the award (and a looming judgment) is not enough impetus for a defendant to settle.

 Mediation vs. Arbitration

 So why consider arbitration rather than mediation, since both are alternatives to going to court?
 Let’s look at the differences.